mystoragebox/Jellyfin-Music-Video-Tutorial/README.md

 #### Format your videos
 **Make sure your video files are mp4 only.** If the format is not mp4 convert them quickly by following my converting guide below.
-Rename all your mp4 videos to have song name only (this is where powertoys can be handy).
+Rename all your mp4 videos to have the song name only (this is where powertoys can be handy).
 If you have multiple versions of a song follow Jellyfin naming conventions.
 - root\Artist 1\song 1.mp4
 - root\Artist 1\song 1 - Live.mp4
 - root\Artist 1\song 2.mp4

-Then drag all of the mp4's into Musicbee and fix the title of the songs if required.
+Then drag all of the mp4's into Musicbee and fix the song titles if required.
 Select all and edit the metadata.
 Most of the metadata fields do not show on Jellyfin, some wont even get saved to mp4.
 The following fields will work;
 1. Artist
-2. Album (if you have the album the song came from enter it here)
+2. Album (copy the album name exactly from your music collection)
 3. Year
 4. Genre